noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.6b.

-A figure showing the increase in the number of crabbers (those who fish for crabs) 2007 - 2015.
-Data source: CDFW; Figure: NOAA
+A figure showing the increase in the number of crabbers (those who fish for crabs) from 2007 to 2015.
+Data source: CDFW; Figure credit: NOAA.

 ### Details